 Anxiety has become one of the most common challenges of modern life.
-Stress from work, digital overload, poor sleep, and unhealthy eating habits can trigger and exacerbate feelings of unease.
-But did you know that your diet can be a powerful tool in combating anxiety?
+However, did you know that your diet can be a powerful tool in combating anxiety?

 Magnesium: The Calming Mineral